TugboatQA/docs/content/starter-configs/tutorials/drupal-10.md

 // Use the TUGBOAT_REPO_ID to generate a hash salt for Tugboat sites.
 $settings['hash_salt'] = hash('sha256', getenv('TUGBOAT_REPO_ID'));

+// If your Drupal config directory is outside of the Drupal web root, it's
+// recommended to uncomment and adapt the following.
+Note: the TUGBOAT_ROOT
+// environment variable is equivalent to the git repo root.
+# $settings['config_sync_directory'] = getenv('TUGBOAT_ROOT') . '/config';

+// If you are using private files, and that directory is outside of the Drupal
+// web root, it's recommended to uncomment and adapt the following.
+Note: the
+// TUGBOAT_ROOT environment variable is equivalent to the git repo root.
+# $settings['file_private_path'] = getenv('TUGBOAT_ROOT') . '/files-private';
 ```

 ## Configure Tugboat